DariuG/TennisTime/README.md

 BASE_URL=http://localhost:3000
 BACKEND_URL=http://localhost:5000

-4. Run backend/createAdmin.js

-input a username and a password to create your admin
+4. Run: node backend/createAdmin.js and input a username and a password to create your admin

 5. Run in terminal: